 O'Henry Sweet Potatoes

-O’Henry sweet potatoes are available year-round, with peak season in the fall.
+O’Henry sweet potatoes are available year-round, with a peak season in the fall.

 Recipes that include O'Henry Sweet Potatoes.
 One is easiest, three is harder.